-Below is my published response to this open question by Dr Derek Summerfield's: NHS antidepressant prescribing: what do we get for £266m a year?
+Below is my published response to Dr Derek Summerfield's open question: NHS antidepressant prescribing: what do we get for £266m a year?

 I will not be alone in feeling unable to answer the question that Summerfield poses.
 I agree with Professor Lawrie that “the remaining questions about the use [of antidepressants] should be addressed in clinical trials”.
 It is more than half a century since antidepressants were first prescribed, yet we rely (in terms of evidence base), on studies confined to short term efficacy (average 8 weeks).
 Given that most of those who continue on antidepressants do so in the long-term or indefinitely, I consider that it is appalling that such an important aspect, vital to informed consent, continues to be a “remaining question”.